 Nearly one-third of the world's population is infected with tuberculosis.
-In 2014, 9.6 million people worldwide became sick with TB disease.
-In the United States, 9,421 people became sick with TB disease with the highest rates among people with HIV and those born in countries were tuberculosis is common.
-Overall, the number of cases in the U.S. is decreasing.
+In 2015, 10.4 million people worldwide became sick with TB disease.
+In the United States, 9,557 people became sick with TB disease with the highest rates among people with HIV and those born in countries were tuberculosis is common.

 Tuberculosis can remain inactive in the body, a condition known as latent tuberculosis infection (LTBI).
 One is not sick or contagious with latent tuberculosis.
 However, without treatment about 5% to 10% of people with latent TB will develop active TB disease.
 With active TB disease the person becomes very sick, contagious and must be isolated.
 Students with active TB disease risk their grades and enrollment and may infect friends and classmates.

 - Fever for several weeks (temperature over 100°F or 37.7°C)